skadistats/clarity-examples/README.md

 This example shows the format of the entity data in a certain replay.

-You can find it under `skadistats.clarity.examples.dtinspector.Main.java`.
+You can find it under [skadistats.clarity.examples.dtinspector.Main.java](https://github.com/skadistats/clarity-examples/blob/2.0-dev/src/main/java/skadistats/clarity/examples/dtinspector/Main.java).
 After building it from the project root with

 	mvn -P dtinspector package